apostrophecms/docs/docs/guide/areas-and-widgets.md

 The `previewImage` option takes the extension, without `.`, of the image to be used.
 For example, `'png'` or `'gif'`.
 The actual image should be added into the `/public` folder of the widget and named `preview.EXTENSION`, where `EXTENSION` matches the string passed to the option.

 The third option is `previewIcon`.
-This option takes any icon that has been registered
+This option takes any icon that has been [registered](reference/module-api/module-overview.html#icons).
+The `icon` option, if it is present, will be used if no `previewIcon` option is set.
 ## Adding areas to templates

 Areas have a special template tag to add them in template markup.
 It requires passing two arguments: the area's context and the area name.